vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 .. tip::

   Endpoints can support multiple REST methods.
-If we wanted the ``/switch`` endpoint to also support a PUT request, simply add another entry to the ``action`` configuration:
+If we wanted the ``/switches`` endpoint to also support a PUT request, simply add another entry to the ``action`` configuration:

   .. code-block:: groovy

     action: [
-      GET: "listSwitch",
+      GET: "listSwitches",
       PUT: "putHandlerMethodName"
     ]